CiscoDevNet/esxi-auto-installer/README.md

 ### PXE Install: My host does not PXE boot even though Auto-Installer is in the same subnet.
 Routers/gateways have a feature called `IP Helper` or `DHCP Relay`.
 If this is configured on the local subnet some multilayer switches will not broadcast the DHCP request onto the local subnet.\
-Workaround: Add ESXi Auto-Installer to the list of IP Helper or DHCP Relay addresses.
+Workaround: Add ESXi Auto-Installer to the list of the IP Helper/DHCP Relay addresses.
 Or remove the IP Helper/DHCP Relay feature all together.

 ### PXE Install: My ESXi Mgmt interface is on a trunked port with VLAN tagging.
 Can I use Auto-Installer?
 For physical hosts, if you need VLAN tagging on your ESXi Mgmt Interface, you can configure your VLAN Trunk with a Native VLAN.
 If you set the Native VLAN to the ESXi Mgmt Interfaces VLAN, then the ESXi Mgmt Interface will operate without a VLAN tag (while still permitting tagging for other VLANs).\